Islam in Afghanistan: Islam in Afghan society

 For Afghans, Islam represents a potentially unifying symbolic system which offsets the divisiveness that frequently rises from the existence of a deep pride in tribal loyalties and an abounding sense of personal and family honor found in multitribal and multiethnic societies such as Afghanistan.

 Islam is a central, pervasive influence throughout Afghan society; religious observances punctuate the rhythm of each day and season.
 In addition to a central congregational Mosque for weekly communal prayers which are obligatory for men in Islam (but not for woman) and are generally well attended, smaller community-maintained mosques stand at the center of villages, as well as town and city neighborhoods.
 Masjids serve not only as places of worship, but for a multitude of functions, including shelter for guests, places to meet, the focus of social religious festivities and schools.
 Almost every Afghan has at one time during his youth studied at a mosque school; for many this is the only formal education they receive.

-Because Islam is a totalitarian way of life and functions as a comprehensive code of social behavior regulating all human relationships, individual and family status depends on the proper observance of the society's value system based on concepts defined in Islam.
+Because Islam is a way of life and functions as a comprehensive code of social behavior regulating all human relationships, individual and family status depends on the proper observance of the society's value system based on concepts defined in Islam.
 These are characterized by honesty, frugality, generosity, virtuousness, piousness, fairness, truthfulness, tolerance and respect for others.
 To uphold family honor, elders also control the behavior of their children according to these same Islamic prescriptions.
 At times, even competitive relations between tribal or ethnic groups are expressed in terms claiming religious superiority.
 In short, Islam structures day-to-day interactions of all members of the community.

 The religious establishment has several levels.
 Any Muslim can lead informal groups in prayer.
 Mullahs who officiate at mosques are normally appointed by the government after consultation with their communities and, although partially financed by the government, mullahs are largely dependent for their livelihood on community contributions including shelter and a portion of the harvest.
 Supposedly versed in the Qur'an, Sunnah, Hadith and Shariah, they must ensure that their communities are knowledgeable in the fundamentals of Islamic ritual and behavior.
 This qualifies them to arbitrate disputes over religious interpretation.
 Often they function as paid teachers responsible for religious education classes held in mosques where children learn basic moral values and correct ritual practices.
 Their role has additional social aspects for they officiate on the occasion of life crisis rituals associated with births, marriages and deaths.